- JWST Cycle 1 Proposal Opportunities

 - This may push the allowed limits of the visit splitting distance and guide star availability.
 To assist in using WATA, beginning with the APT 25.4.2 release in January 2018, the visit splitting distance for all moving targets was increased to 38'', while for fixed targets a minimum visit splitting distance of 38'' is also used whenever WATA TA is selected in any NIRSpec template.
 This allows WATA to potentially be used for any NIRSpec IFU observation.

 - If the science is being done in any aperture other than the S1600A1 and the science and acquisition targets differ, then the required slew length will depend on the spacecraft orientation.
-Recommend keeping the target separation + aperture separation < visit splitting distance if possible so that the visit will work at any aperture position angle.
+If possible, keeping the scalar sum of the target separation plus aperture separation smaller than the visit splitting distance is advantageous, as it ensures that the visit will work at any aperture position angle.

 It may sometimes be necessary to restrict the aperture position angle range to put a suitable acquisition target near the S1600A1 when the science target is in the IFU.
 This can potentially minimize the size of the needed slews at the cost of restricting scheduling.
-Currently APT does not recognize that WATA may work at a restricted position angle if the sum of the target and apertures separations is greater than the visit splitting distance, and will generate an error message similar to the following. ''The slew between the acquisition target and the science targets is 56.439 arcsec (combination of 23.748 target separation + 32.690 aperture separation).
-This exceeds the maximum slew of 38.000 arcsec.
-However, if the user can demonstrate that an allowed aperture position angle will keep the required slews under the visit splitting distance, they will be allowed to submit with this error.
+APT recognizes that WATA may work at a restricted position angle.
+When the sum of the target and apertures separations is greater than the visit splitting distance (the worst case), APT will generate an error message similar to the following: ''The worst case slew between the acquisition target and the farthest science target is 57.427 Arcsec (target separation=24.736 Arcsec, aperture separation=32.690 Arcsec).
+This exceeds the maximum of 38.000 Arcsec to maintain guiding at this latitude.
+Setting a position angle for the observation will reduce the worst case slew.
+If this observation is restricted to 165.934 to 328.780 degrees V3PA, then all activities will be within the limit."
+APT requires you to specify this explicitly with the special requirement on this observation, not via orient links with other observations.

 - The total time required for a WATA acquisition followed by IFU science is about 15 minutes more than when using TA = NONE; MSATA will require about 30 minutes more than TA = NONE.